seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 I am the sister of one Claudio,
-Condemn’d upon the act of fornication
+Condemn'd upon the act of fornication
-To lose his head; condemn’d by Angelo:
+To lose his head; condemn'd by Angelo:
 I, in probation of a sisterhood,
 Was sent to by my brother; one Lucio
-As then the messenger,–
+As then the messenger,--

 **LUCIO**
-That’s I, an’t like your grace:
+That's I, an't like your grace:
 I came to her from Claudio, and desired her
 To try her gracious fortune with Lord Angelo
-For her poor brother’s pardon.
+For her poor brother's pardon.

 **ISABELLA**
-That’s he indeed.
+That's he indeed.

 **DUKE VINCENTIO**
 You were not bid to speak.

 **LUCIO**
 No, my good lord;
-Nor wish’d to hold my peace.
+Nor wish'd to hold my peace.

 **DUKE VINCENTIO**
 I wish you now, then;